sander-aleks/logo/README.md

 The end result should be a digital library where user can add books and categorize them by genre.

 ## 1. Models, migrations & controllers
-The digtal library should have books categorized by genres.
+The digital library should have books categorized by genres.

 To achive this, do the following: